-Updated in 2015 where there are about 2 million Real Estate Agents.
+Updated in Nov 2018, there are 1,368,530 Real Estate Agents who are members of NAR and are designated REALTORⓇ’s.
 Compare this to the number as of December 31, 2013, when there were 1,042,231 nationwide licensed Real Estate Agents who are members of the National Association of Realtors, up from May 2013 numbers of 997,148 members*.
 You’ll find the most Real Estate Agents located within Florida and California and the fewest within Alaska and North Dakota.
 So, no matter you live, you likely have plenty to select from.
 So out of all of these Real Estate Agents, you’re probably asking: “Why should I pick you to sell my home?”
 “What makes you different?”
 Great questions!
 Pick a Real Estate Agent for these reasons:

 Experience rules – What is the Real Estate Agent’s track record?